DarkHighness/DuckovLuckyBox/README.EN.md

 4. 😊 "Pick One from Roadside": Randomly draw one item from all possible items in the game (doesn't affect the stock)

+### Item Menu Features

+5. 🗑️ "Destroy": Destroy the selected item (right-click item to open menu)

+6. 🎰 "Lottery": Use the selected item for lottery
+   - Draws the same number of items with the same **Quality** based on the item's **Quality** and **StackCount**
+   - Example: Using 5 quality-3 items will give you 5 random quality-3 items

+### Settings

+7. ⚙️ Press F1 to open the settings panel
+   - Enable/disable lottery animation
-5. ⚙️ Press F1 to open the settings panel to enable/disable animations and customize the cost of the above three features (default values: 5, 50, 50) (both account balance and cash can be used for payment)
+   - Customize the cost of shop features (default: 100) (both account balance and cash can be used for payment)
+   - Enable/disable the Destroy and Lottery buttons in the item menu

-⚠️ Warning: "Pick One from Roadside" may draw illegal items that are not available in the game (although "most" have been filtered out).
+⚠️ Warning: "Pick One from Roadside" and "Lottery" features may draw illegal items that are not available in the game (although "most" have been filtered out).
 Please use it carefully❗ Especially for recipes that "look very abnormal"❗ This may corrupt your save file.
 Please backup your save before using❗
 ⚠️ Note: If there are key conflicts, please manually modify the key settings in the configuration file.
 Composite keys such as "Ctrl+F1" are supported (Note: cannot conflict with system shortcuts or in-game shortcuts, otherwise the key cannot be recorded properly).

 ## Future Plans